 happened in a completely different environment compared to 2004,

-when the draft European constitution was being considered.
-Euroskeptics became
+when the draft European Constitution was being considered.
+There are more Eurosceptics

 far less.
-Particularly because the leadership has changed.
+In particular, because the management has changed

 in Poland and Denmark.

-The signed document has a very complex structure, and significant efforts are needed on the part of governments and other forces,
+The signed document has a very complex structure, and significant efforts are required on the part of governments and other forces,

 so that its meaning and content are correctly understood by the population.